-The Association will serve 75 families with diabetes in Western Washington at Camp Sealth this year.
+The Association will serve 70 families with diabetes in Western Washington at Camp Sealth this year.
 Camp gives children with diabetes the unique opportunity to better manage their disease and build friendships with other children with diabetes, while enjoying a variety of recreational activities in a safe, supportive environment.
 Full medical teams are on staff to ensure the health and safety of kids during their camp adventures.
 2016 Camp dates are: August 1 - August 6, 2016.

 Family Link fosters relationships between families who are dealing with diabetes by hosting events for children of all ages, their siblings and parents.
 The Association further supports families by providing linkages with schools and clinics, as well as diabetes news updates and other information and educational resources.

-The American Diabetes Association Family Retreat, taking place at the 2014 Seattle EXPO, gives parents of children with type 1 diabetes vital diabetes education and the chance to connect with other parents to build their own support network.
+The American Diabetes Association Family Retreat gives parents of children with type 1 diabetes vital diabetes education and the chance to connect with other parents to build their own support network.

 Find more information on Family Link programs at the Puget Sound Family Link page.

 For residents of South Snohomish County - The Stop Diabetes Initiative (SDI) aims to educate and empower families to take ownership of their health, increase their knowledge of healthy lifestyle choices and use available resources to prevent diabetes and the serious complications of diabetes.

 For more information about SDI and workshops in South Snohomish County, please visit diabetes.org/sdi.

 Diabetes accounts for 15 million work days absent, 120 million work days reduced performance, six million reduced productivity days for those not in the work place, and an additional 107 million work days lost due to unemployment disability attributed to diabetes.
 People with diagnosed diabetes, on average, have medical expenditures that are approximately 2.3 times higher than those without diabetes.